Advocacy

 • We build partnerships with the community.

-Our goal is that youth and adults living with mental illness or a mental health condition receive the right care at the right time and in the right place to experience lives of resiliency, recovery, and inclusion.
+Advocacy Goal: Youth and adults living with mental illness or a mental health condition receive the right care at the right time and in the right place to experience lives of resiliency, recovery, and inclusion.

 • Build community awareness and eliminate stigma and discrimination.